 When you’re hankering for a Netflix binge, the last thing you want is to get lost amidst endless confusing VPN settings.
 Enter CyberGhost, the provider which has refined its user experience to a minimalist art form.
 All you’ve got to do is launch your app, pick “Unblock Streaming” from among the short list of six preset configuration profiles, and let CyberGhost handle establishing an optimized VPN connection for the task at hand.
 This elegance in design belies powerful privacy protections under the hood, including unbreakable 256-bit AES encryption, as well as one of the best no-logging policies we’ve seen anywhere (not even your sign-up email is stored!)

 Of course, if you prefer a more hands-on approach to managing your VPN, CyberGhost gets out of the way and presents its advanced options in a simple list of toggles.
-What’s more, you’ll have a massive network of proxy servers to choose from, encompassing 3,000+ nodes in 61 countries.
-An incredible 572 servers dot the continental U.S., giving you ample options to get an American IP address.
+What’s more, you’ll have a massive network of proxy servers to choose from, encompassing over 5,900 servers in 90 countries.
+An incredible 600+ servers dot the continental U.S., giving you ample options to get an American IP address.
 With unlimited bandwidth and zero speed caps or throttling, you’ll enjoy buffer-free streams–even in HD and 4K.

 - 45-days 'No-hassle' money back guarante.

 PrivateVPN is an incredibly capable VPN perhaps best known for its ability to provide steady access to U.S. Netflix.
-At first glance, this provider’s server network isn’t much to write home about: just over 80 servers spanning a respectable 57 countries.
+At first glance, this provider’s server network isn’t much to write home about: just over 150 servers in 60+ countries.
 With 9 servers located in the U.S., each equipped with (at least) 1 Gbps connections, you’ll enjoy surprisingly smooth streams, even in HD and 4K.
 PrivateVPN goes a step further with its servers: by labeling various nodes with markers like ?Netflix?, ?Hulu?, ?BBC?, you’ll know at a glance which connections are most likely to get you through the VPN blocks and onto your favorite content.

 The core VPN privacy provisions are fully intact, as well.
 2048-bit encryption (with AES-256) requires hackers to try more keys than there are atoms in the known universe, while a strong no-logging policy covers any tracks that might be used to identify you based on your activity.